 By Austin Pryor

-Austin Pryor has 40 years of experience advising investors and is the founder of the Sound Mind Investing newsletter and website.
-He is the author of The Sound Mind Investing Handbook, which enjoys the endorsements of respected Christian teachers with more than 100,000 copies sold.
-Austin lives in Louisville, Kentucky, U.S.A.
+Austin Pryor has more than 40 years of experience advising investors and is the founder of the Sound Mind Investing newsletter and website.
+He’s the author of The Sound Mind Investing Handbook, which enjoys the endorsements of respected Christian teachers with more than 100,000 copies sold.
+Austin lives in Louisville, Kentucky, with Susie, his wife of 54 years.

 NOTE: If you have a Bible and would like to read more, consider the following passages:

 Proverbs 3:27-28, 11:24-25, 18:16, 25:14; Acts 20:35; 2 Corinthians 8:1-15; 9:6-15